LefanTan/portfoliov3/README.md

 4. Lots of nice features that when combined, make for a more pleasant DX experience.

+5. Nitro Server is extremely lightweight, and are compatible with cloud functions (AWS Lambda, GC Functions).
+Read more:https://nitro.unjs.io/deploy/providers/firebase

 **Cons**

 1. Nuxt3 is still immature compare to Nuxt2, that uses Vue2.